uci-cbcl/FactorNet/README.md

 INSTALL
 =======
 FactorNet uses several bleeding edge packages that are sometimes not backwards compatible with older code or packages.
 Therefore, I have included the most recent version numbers of the packages for the configuration that worked for me.
-For the record, I am using Ubuntu Linux 14.04 LTS with an NVIDIA Titan X GPU (both Maxwell and Pascal architectures).
+For the record, I am using Ubuntu Linux 14.04 LTS with an NVIDIA Titan X GPU (both Maxwell and Pascal architectures) and 128 GBs of RAM.
+Theoretically, about 24 GB of ram is needed to train one model, since the current version loads two copies of the genome into memory for efficient sequence extraction.
+If you would like a slightly slower version that saves memory by reading the genome from hard disk instead of RAM, let me know.

 Required
 --------